googlearchive/angularfire-seed/README.md

 ### Running the app in production

+Make sure you set up security rules for your Firebase!
+An example for this seed can be found in `config/security-rules.json`

 This really depends on how complex is your app and the overall infrastructure of your system, but the general rule is that all you need in production are all the files under the `app/` directory.